ftrcafekundera/02-week/README.md

 # Usage

 This webpage spans three webpages: About Me, Contact, and Portfolio.
-Once an Internet user has arrived at one of the three aforementioned pages, they can then proceed to navigate between the pages by making use of the responsive navbar.
+Once you have arrived at one of the three aforementioned pages, you can then proceed to navigate between the pages by making use of the responsive navbar, as noted above.
-For instance, if a user is on the Contacts page and wants to access the Portfolio, they can move their cursor to the navbar, click the Portfolio tab, and they will be redirected to the respective page.
+For instance, if you are on the Contacts page and wants to access the Portfolio, you can move their cursor to the navbar, click the Portfolio tab, and you will then be redirected to the respective page.

 # Tech Used